adventistmedia/adventisthub-apidoc/source/includes/api/_alerts.md

   "type": "alerts",
   "attributes": {
     "title": "Contact transfer request",
-    "summary": "Dan Ratherbe would like to transfer their contact Jasmine Fondu to you", "url": null,
+    "summary": "Dan Underwood would like to transfer their contact Jasmine Fondu to you", "url": null,
     "read": false,
     "expires_at": null,
-    "decision": "declined",
-    "callback": true,
-    "accept_callback": true,
-    "decline_callback": true,
     "created_at": "2016-11-22T09:05:34.421+11:00",
     "updated_at": "2016-11-22T09:06:41.240+11:00"
   }